Who Are The Shriners?

 Would you believe that this group of men could really exist?
 Would it sound like some sort of fantasy?
 Would you want to be a part of something so special?
 This group of distinguished men does exist.
 They are everything I have described, and still more.
 They are Freemasons and they are Shriners.

 In 1872, a group of 13 Freemasons created the fraternity known as the Ancient Arabic Order of the Nobles of the Mystic Shrine.
 In 1922 they began construction on the first Shriners Hospital for Children.
-Today, the organization is known as Shriners International and there are approximately 400,000 Shriners throughout the world.
+Today, the organization is known as Shriners International.
 The Shriners hospital system has grown to 22 hospitals in North America and have become known as the Worlds Greatest Philanthropy.

 It is an amazing story of what we are capable of if we come together and work together to better ourselves and our world.
 Come see what great things can be accomplished.
 Become a Master Mason and a Shriner, and live the great lesson of charity for yourselves.
 Build the lifelong relationships, the incredible friendships, and while you are having fun, you will see how to give a child that healing hand which restores for them a rewarding life.
 This is what Shriners do, and it is who we are.